goravel/docs/ORM/factories.md

 ### Ignore Model Event

-There may be [model event](../orm/getting-started.md#events) defined on the model, you can ignore those events using the `CreateQuietly` method:
+There may be [model event](../orm/getting-started.md#events) defined on the model, you can ignore those events with the `CreateQuietly` method:

 ```go
 var user models.User